Inspirational SPC Student Leader Earns Inspirational Scholarship

 BAE-B-SAFE is a pregnancy prevention awareness project of Healthy Futures of Texas, funded by the Federal Youth Services Bureau for community college students.
 As a student advocate for the project at St. Philip’s College, Stanberry provides education around the college's version of this project.
 She fosters a culture of training and awareness amongst students.
 Stanberry participated as a researcher in the college's nationally-noted Jessica's Project program to address health concerns that benefit the most vulnerable in the nation’s seventh largest city.

-Traditionally, two St. Philip’s College are recipients of the monthly scholarship each award year, explained Dr. Angela McPherson Williams, the college's director of student success.
+Traditionally, two St. Philip’s College students are recipients of the monthly scholarship each award year, explained Dr. Angela McPherson Williams, the college's director of student success.
 For all details on nominating St. Philip’s College students for this scholarship in 2019, contact Dr. Angela McPherson Williams at 210-486-2090, email@example.com.
 (SPC images by Julysa Sosa)